 Create a Blueprint

-Before you even begin to install your pot lights, you need to have a plan.
+Before you even begin to installation, you need to have a plan for pot light spacing.
 Start by drawing blueprints on paper to measure your lighting placement and spacing.
-Your blueprints should recognise your room’s dimensions, appliances, furnishings, walls, entryways, and other features that could affect how and where you place the lights.
+Your blueprints should recognize your room’s dimensions, appliances, furnishings, walls, entryways, and other features that could affect how and where you place the pot lights.

 There are a few factors to examine when determining the total wattage required for a room.
 For an average-sized room, all you’ll need to do is take the square footage from step 1 and multiply it by 1.5.
 If the room is more spacious, has high ceilings, and requires more light, then times the square footage by 3.